Pet Custody Attorney

 While a pet ante-nuptial agreement is certainly not a requirement, it can be a smart precaution to take should you and your partner ever separate.
 This document could save you a great deal of time and emotional energy.

-Call our our Colorado animal lawyers at The Animal Law Firm at 303-623-4000 in Denver, Boulder, Colorado Springs, Aurora, and surrounding areas to find out how we can help get your pet back in your arms!
+Call our our animal lawyers at The Animal Law Firm at 1-844-PET-LAWYER (1-844-738-5299) in Colorado, and Texas to find out how we can help get your pet back in your arms!

 GET IN TOUCH